 Spacers are incorporated to introduce flexibility and distance between functional groups and the oligonucleotide hybridization region.
 These inert molecular linkers reduce steric hindrance, enhancing the efficiency of attached moieties such as dyes or affinity tags.
+Among the diverse DNA spacers for oligonucleotide synthesis, spacer length and composition can significantly influence molecular accessibility and hybridization performance.

 Key applications include but are not limited to: FRET optimization, structural biology studies, and reduction of steric hindrance.

-Spacers & Structural Modifications
+Spacers & Linkers Modifications

 Modification: (dSpacer), 3'Spacer(C3)